> Counseling & Psychological Services

-Mel is currently pursuing her Master's degree in Mental Health Counseling from MSU.
+Jonathan is currently pursuing his Master's degree in Mental Health Counseling from MSU.

 Mel has recently completed her Master's degree in Mental Health Counseling from MSU.

 Marise is currently pursuing her Master's degree in Mental Health Counseling from MSU.

-Kathryn is currently pursuing her Doctorate degree from the Spalding University -Louisville, Kentucky.
+Sandra is currently pursuing her Doctorate degree from the University of Minnesota.

-Victoria is currently pursuing her Doctorate degree from the George Washington University - Washington, D.C.
+Janae is currently pursuing her Doctorate degree from the University of Northern Colorado

-Larissa is currently pursuing her Doctorate degree from the University of Missouri - Kansas City.
+Laura is currently pursuing her Doctorate degree from the Western Michigan University.

 Front Office Staff